Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Introduction

 To assess the efficiency of \emph{WIRL}, we manually curated a high-quality code wiring dataset derived from a publicly available code adaptation dataset~\cite{CWDataset}.
 Evaluated on this dataset, \emph{WIRL} achieves an exact match precision of 91.7\% and a recall of 90.0\%.
 Notably, it outperforms advanced LLM baselines by 22.6 and 13.7 percentage points in precision and recall, respectively, and exceeds the performance of IntelliJ IDEA by 54.3 and 49.9 percentage points.
 These results highlight the effectiveness and practical advantage of \emph{WIRL}.
 We also analyzed time efficiency and token consumption, demonstrating that \emph{WIRL} meets real-time requirements with affordable computational cost.

-The contributions of this paper are as follows: \begin{itemize} \item We propose \emph{WIRL}, an LLM-based agent specifically designed for context-aware code wiring recommendations. \item We develop a customized toolkit that provides essential functionalities, enabling the agent to perform precise and efficient code adaptation. \item We construct and release a high-quality dataset for code wiring evaluation, curated and validated through careful manual inspection. \end{itemize}
+The contributions of this paper are as follows: \begin{itemize} \item We propose \emph{WIRL}, an LLM-based agent specifically designed for context-aware code wiring recommendations. \item We develop a customized toolkit that provides essential functionalities for precise and efficient code adaptation. \item We construct and release a high-quality dataset for code wiring evaluation, curated and validated through careful manual inspection. \end{itemize}